Imbolo Mbue

-Imbolo Mbue (born 1981) is a Cameroonian-American novelist and short-story writer based in New York City.
-She is known for her debut novel Behold the Dreamers (2016), which has garnered her the PEN/Faulkner Award for Fiction and the Blue Metropolis Words to Change Award.
+Imbolo Mbue (born 1981) is a Cameroonian American novelist and short story writer based in New York City.
+She is known for her debut novel Behold the Dreamers (2016), which garnered her the PEN/Faulkner Award for Fiction and the Blue Metropolis Words to Change Award.
 Her works draw from her own experiences as an immigrant, as well as the experiences of other immigrants.

 Early life and education

-Mbue was born in 1981 in Limbe, Cameroon, in the English speaking region of the country, where she was raised until the family sponsored her higher education studies in the United States.
+Mbue was born in 1981 in Limbé, Cameroon, in the English-speaking region of the country, where she was raised until the family sponsored her higher education studies in the United States.

 After completing her undergraduate and graduate studies, she began a job in marketing for a media company, which she lost during the recession.
 During this period of time, Mbue observed the difference in classes while walking through New York City, where she observed cab drivers who were predominantly black, waiting to drive executives.
 This formed the basis of her novel Behold the Dreamers (2016).

 Mbue's writing, particularly Behold the Dreamers, seeks to explore topics regarding the complexity of American immigration policies and achievements, and overall, the pursuance of the American Dream.
 According to Mbue, the novel connects the characters' experiences and feelings with those of her own: financial struggles, hopelessness, reevaluation of one's goals, and struggles as an immigrant.
 She has stressed the importance of literature providing empathy, which she feels is lacked in immigration policies and overall politics.
-Her 2020 novel How Beautiful We Were takes on the environmental crisis in Africa, caused by corporate greed.
+Mbue's 2021 novel How Beautiful We Were takes on the environmental crisis in Africa, caused by corporate greed.

 Mbue became an American citizen in 2014, and currently lives in New York City with her husband and children.